EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect1
 ```

-After the failed retries, the program returns the error.
+After the failed retries, the program returns an error.

 ## Modify Error

-Let's define a new Effect that chains a nicer error onto the previously defined operations (the retries) using `orElseFail` which transforms any failure into a user-friendly error:
+Let's attach a nicer error onto the previously defined operations (the retries).
+We’ll use `orElseFail` to transform the failure into a user-friendly error:

 ```scala 3 mdoc:silent
 val effect2 =